Skip to content

 If your team has never before produced secure logs, before enabling them for the first time, give a warning in #kibana Slack channel.
 There are some things that need to be adjusted before a new team can start sending.
 Remember to include the name of your NAIS team in the message.

-Enabling secure logs manifest¶
+Enabling secure logs manifestΒΆ

-Set log rotation¶
+Set log rotationΒΆ

-file in this directory will be monitored and the content transferred to Elasticsearch.
+With secure logs enabled a directory /secure-logs/ will be mounted in the application container.
+Every *.log file in this directory will be monitored and the content transferred to Elasticsearch.
 Make sure that these files are readable for the log shipper (the process runs as uid/gid 1065).

 directory size limit

-directory has a size limit of 128Mb, and it's the application's responsibility to ensure that this limit is not exceeded.
+The /secure-logs/ directory has a size limit of 128Mb, and it's the application's responsibility to ensure that this limit is not exceeded.

 If the limit is exceeded the application pod will be evicted and restarted.

-Example log configuration¶
+Example log configurationΒΆ

 Log files should be in JSON format as the normal application logs.
 Here is an example configuration of JSON logging with a size based rolling file appender in Logback: